Askarafshar/cs400-X-Team-122/proposal.md

  <ul>

 <li>input button:</li>
-name of the department
+name of the department<br>
-for name of courses and the number of the courses grades for the courses number of the students who take the course
+for name of courses and the number of the courses<br>
+grades for the courses<br>
+number of the students who take the course
 <li>output:</li>
 graph